 The Red Lion Freehouse

 After visiting Stonehenge I drove to the highly-rated establishment for lunch.
-The couple have been serving their culinary creations since 2008.
+The couple has been serving their culinary creations since 2008.
 In addition to the Michelin star, which was awarded in the 2013 guide, the Red Lion holds three AA Rosettes.

 With a thatched roof and white exterior walls, the Red Lion Freehouse looks every bit the traditional English country pub.
 It has a beer garden and inside it’s cosy.
 A well-used leather sofa and armchairs stand by a brick hearth.